CASFRI/CASFRI/docs/specifications/README.md

 ### SITE_INDEX

 The **SITE_CLASS** attribute estimates site productivity for tree growth.
 It is derived for all forested polygons based on leading species, height, and stand age based on a specified reference age.
-Site index is not available for most inventories across Canada.
-See Appendix 11 for the detailed site table.
+Site index is not available for most inventories across Canada, it is copied from the source data when available.

 | Values    | Description |
 | :-------- | :-------------- |